atharvsharma1998/hybrid-search-backend/README.md

 The backend has been hosted over Vercel, so no setup is required by the user.

+### Technology Stack
+This project utilises Elasticsearch for its search capabilities, making it an excellent choice for building a scalable search backend without the need to develop complex indexing and search algorithms from scratch.
+Elasticsearch also offers powerful data ingestion pipelines and connectors, which can seamlessly integrate with existing backends like PostgreSQL, MongoDB, and other popular cloud databases.

+### Hybrid Search Implementation
+The hybrid search functionality combines full-text search with vector search (using k-NN).
+For ranking search results, the Reciprocal Rank Fusion (RRF) method is utilised.
+The api performs full text search on author, title and content  fields and vector search over vector_representation.
+Elasticsearch provides a comprehensive SDK that simplifies the implementation of these advanced search features.
+While it’s possible to build similar functionality using PostgreSQL, leveraging Elasticsearch’s built-in capabilities offers significant advantages in terms of development speed and flexibility.

 ### Backend Hosting and Setup